tcwill/docker-weechat/README.md

 ## Usage

 The use case for this is to run containerized weechat on a remote linux system and allow direct SSH access via an alternate port (not 22) and a public key.

 The 'irc' login user's authorized key will be passed into the container via an environment variable specified to the docker run command line.

 ### Credits

 This is a fork of amdtech/docker-weechat - though running on alpine instead of ubuntu to save a little space.
 I really liked the use of a tmux session to capture user login directly into a persistent, running weechat instance.

 ### Persistance

 Normally, the container will store all the weechat configuration and components within the container, so when the container is replaced, the configuration will go away.
-To fix that, do this on the docker host:
+To fix that, we'll present the container with a weebchat config volume.

 Run the following as the user that will run docker.
 If you've already run weechat as this user, the ~/.weechat directory will likely already exist with the config that you've used previously.
 You can put the files anywhere you like to be mounted as a volume in docker, but to be consistent with running weechat without docker:
 ```bash